SEL-Columbia/modelrunner/README.md

 Job Processing
 --------------

-Worker nodes wait for jobs on a queue `modelrunner:queues:&lt;model&gt;`
+Worker nodes wait for jobs on a queue `modelrunner:queues:<model>`

-The Primary node waits for completed jobs on its own queue `modelrunner:queues:&lt;primary_id&gt;`
+The Primary node waits for completed jobs on its own queue `modelrunner:queues:<primary_id>`

 Both node types also listen on channels for operational commands (i.e. update status, kill job)